Russell Gage Player Prop Bets for NFL Week 14 | Atlanta vs. Carolina 12/12/2021

 - Gage has averaged 12.9 receiving yards per game in his seven career matchups against the Panthers, 41.6 fewer than his over/under for Sunday's game.

-- This week Gage will face the NFL's second-ranked pass defense (198.3 yards allowed per game).
+- The Panthers have the NFL's second-ranked pass defense this season, allowing 198.3 yards per game through the air.

-- The Panthers have given up 17 passing TDs this season (1.4 per game), ranking them sixth among NFL defenses.
+- The Panthers have conceded 17 passing TDs this year (1.4 per game), ranking them sixth among NFL defenses.

 Recent Performances